 4. What Landlords Should Know About the Tax Cuts and Jobs Act

 The Tax Cuts and Jobs Act (TCJA) implemented key changes, some of which affect rental property owners.
 Fortunately, many of these changes work in a landlord’s favor.

-NOLO broke down some of the ways this new law affects landlords.
+NOLO broke down some of the ways this law affects landlords.
 Here are some of the most noteworthy changes: